-Reserves for disabled lives are maintained principally using the 2005 Group Term Life Waiver Mortality and Recovery Tables with valuation interest rates ranging from 2.8% to 5.5%.
-Reserves for supplementary contracts with life contingencies are maintained principally using the 1994 Group Annuity Mortality Table with valuation interest rates ranging from 1.3% to 4.3%.
+Reserves for life insurance policies are maintained principally using the 2017 Commissioners' Standard Ordinary Mortality Tables under the Net Level Premium Reserve Method with a valuation interest rate of 3.0%.
+Reserves for disabled lives are maintained principally using the 2023 Group Term Life Waiver Mortality and Recovery Tables with valuation interest rates ranging from 2.8% to 5.5%.
+Reserves for supplementary contracts with life contingencies are maintained principally using the 1994 Group Annuity Mortality Table with valuation interest rates ranging from 1.3% to 5%.